-- sentence The sentence in which to search for the ngram. - ngram The ngram to search for.
-A random access iterator. - case_sensitive Flag to indicate if the ngram search should be case sensitive.
-The case insensitive comparison currently is locale insensitive lowercase comparison. - Returns An iterator of tuples over the ngrams in the Conll object.
+- conl1 The corpus in which to search for the ngram across the sentences. - ngram The ngram to search for.
+An iterator of the lemmas. - case_sensitive Flag to indicate if the ngram search should be case sensitive.
+The case insensitive comparison currently is locale insensitive lowercase comparison.

+Returns An iterator of tuples over the ngrams in the Conll object.
 The first element is the sentence, the second element is the numeric token index, and the last element is the actual list of tokens references from the sentence.
 This list does not include any multiword token that were skipped over.